 - 1.1.
-We have examined the books, papers, minute books and other records maintained by the Company and the forms, returns, reports, disclosures and information filed or disseminated during the year, according to the applicable provisions/ clauses of: - (i) The Companies Act, 2013 and the rules made thereunder (the Act). - (ii) The Securities Contracts (Regulation) Act, 1956 and the rules made thereunder. - (iii) The Depositories Act,1996 and the regulations and bye-laws framed thereunder. - (iv) The following Regulations prescribed under the Securities and Exchange Board of India Act,1992 ("SEBI Regulations"):-

-(a) Securities and Exchange Board of India (Issue and listing of Debt Securities) Regulations,2008;

-- (b) Securities and Exchange Board of India (Using Obligations and Disclosure Requirements) Regulations,2015(LODR); - (v) The following law is specifically applicable to the Company (Specific laws): - (a) Chapter III B of the Reserve Bank of India Act, 1934 and the directions/guidelines/circulars/ notifications issued thereunder by the Reserve Bank of India (RBI) to the extent applicable to a Systemically Important non-deposit taking Non-Banking Financial Company; - (vi) The listing agreement entered into by the Company with BSE Limited (BSE) for listing some of its Debt Securities (Agreement). - (vii) Foreign Exchange Management Act,1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment (FEMA); - (viii) Secretarial Standards issued by The Institute of Company Secretaries of India (Secretarial Standards).
+We have examined the books, papers, minute books and other records maintained by the Company and the forms, returns, reports, disclosures and information filed or disseminated during the year, according to the applicable provisions/ clauses of: - The Companies Act, 2013 and the rules made thereunder (the Act). - (ii) The Securities Contracts (Regulation) Act, 1956 and the rules made thereunder. - (iii) The Depositories Act, 1996 and the regulations and bye-laws framed thereunder. - (iv) The following Regulations prescribed under the Securities and Exchange Board of India Act, 1992 ("SERI Regulations'):- - (a) Securities and Exchange Board of India (Issue and Listing of Debt Securities) Regulations, 2008; - (b) Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015 (LODR); - (v) The following law is specifically applicable to the Company (Specific laws): - (a) Chapter III B of the Reserve Bank of India Act, 1934 and the directions/guidelines/circulars/ notifications issued thereunder by the Reserve Bank of India (RBI) to the extent applicable to a Systemically Important non deposit taking Non-Banking Financial Company; - (vi) The listing agreement entered into by the Company with BSE Limited (BSE) for listing some of its Debt Securities (Agreement). - (vii) Foreign Exchange Management Act., 1999 and the rules and regulations made thereunder to the extent of Foreign Direct Investment (FEMA); - (viii) Secretarial Standards issued by The Institute of Company Secretaries of India (Secretarial Standards). - 1.2.
+During the period under review, and also considering the compliance related action taken by the Company after 31st March 2020 but before the issue of this report, to the best of our knowledge and belief and based on the records, information, explanations and representations furnished to us, the Company has generally complied with the applicable provisions/ regulations / rules / clauses of:

-- 1.2.
-During the period under review, and also considering the compliance related action taken by the Company after 31st March 2020 but before the issue of this report, the Company has, to the best of our knowledge and belief and based on the records, information, explanations and representations furnished to us: - Generally complied with the applicable provisions/ clauses of the Acts, Rules mentioned under sub paragraphs (i) of paragraph 1.1, - (ii) Generally complied with the applicable provisions/ clauses of LODR mentioned under sub paragraphs (iv)(b) of paragraph 1.1 - (iii) Generally complied with the applicable provisions/ clauses of the Acts, Rules, SEBI Regulations and Specific laws mentioned under sub-paragraphs (ii),(iii),(iv)(a),(v),(vi) and (vii) of paragraph 1.1. - (iv) Generally complied with the applicable provisions of Secretarial Standards on Meetings of the Board of Directors (SS-1) and General Meetings (SS-2) mentioned under paragraph I.I.(viii) above to the extent applicable to Board meetings and General meetings. - 1.3.
-We are informed that, during/ in respect of the year, due to non-occurrence of certain events, the Company was not required to comply with the following laws/ rules/ regulations and consequently was not required to maintain any books, papers, minute books or other records or file any forms/returns under: - Foreign Exchange Management Act,1999 and the rules and regulations made thereunder to the extent of Overseas Direct Investment and External Commercial Borrowings (FEMA); - Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations 1993 regarding the Companies Act,2013 and dealing with client;

-(iii) Securities and Exchange Board of India (Buy Back of Securities) Regulations, 1998;

-(iv) Securities and Exchange Board of India (Delisting of Equity Shares) Regulations,2009;and

-(v) Securities and Exchange Board of India (Share Based Employee Benefits) Regulations,2014.
+- The Companies Act, 2013 and the Rules made thereunder, except for belated filing of some E-forms with the Ministry of Corporate Affairs. - (ii) LODR and Agreement mentioned under subparagraphs (iv) (b) and (vi) above, except for delay in an intimation to BSE and a newspaper publication. - (iii) The Acts, Rules, SEBI Regulations and Specific laws mentioned under sub-paragraphs (ii), (iii), (iv)(a), (v) and (vii) of paragraph 1.1. - (iv) The Secretarial Standards on Meetings of the Board of Directors (SS-1) and General Meetings (SS-2) mentioned under paragraph 1.1. (viii) above to the extent applicable to Board meetings and General meetings. - 1.3.
+We are informed that, during / in respect of the year, due to non-occurrence of certain events, the Company was not required to comply with the following laws/rules / regulations and consequently was not required to maintain any books, papers, minute books or other records or file any forms / returns under: - Foreign Exchange Management Act, 1999 and the rules and regulations made thereunder, to the extent of Overseas Direct Investment and External Commercial Borrowings (FEMA); - (ii) Securities and Exchange Board of India (Registrars to an Issue and Share Transfer Agents) Regulations, 1993, regarding the Companies Act, 2013 and dealing with client; - (iii) Securities and Exchange Board of India (Substantial Acquisition of Shares and Takeovers) Regulations, 2011; - (iv) Securities and Exchange Board of India (Prohibition of Insider Trading) Regulations, 2015; - (v) Securities and Exchange Board of India (Issue of Capital and Disclosure Requirements) Regulations, 2018; - (vi) Securities and Exchange Board of India (Buy-back of Securities) Regulations, 2018; - (vii) Securities and Exchange Board of India (Delisting of Equity Shares) Regulations, 2009; and - (viii)Securities and Exchange Board of India (Share Based Employee Benefits) Regulations, 2014.